hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 Please do not use multiprocessing.cpu_count() since this is returning the total amount of cores on the node.
 Furthermore, if you use libraries, which implement threading: align the numbers of threads (often called jobs) to the selected number of cores (otherwise the performance will be affected).

-OR requesting GPU resources on a node with a TeslaP100
+OR requesting GPU resources on a node with a NVIDIA graphics card:
 ```
-srun --ntasks 1 -t 60 --partition=gpu --gres=gpu:teslaP100:1 jupyter-compute 15051
+srun --ntasks 1 -t 60 --partition=gpu --gres=gpu:gtx1080ti:1 jupyter-compute 15051
 ```

 ## JupyterLab in your local browser